Miến Gà Recipe

 While Mien Ga and Pho are both classic Vietnamese noodle soups, they are not the same.
 First, the noodles used in them are different, as Pho includes rice noodles, and Mien Ga asks for glass noodles.
 Besides, cooking authentic Pho involves simmering pork/beef bones for hours.
 On the other hand, Mien Ga takes only about an hour to make.

-Mien Ga is a simple noodle soup that can lift up your mood with its impeccable aroma and delightful broth.
+Vietnamese glass noodle soup with chicken can lift up your mood with its impeccable aroma and delightful broth.
 The dish is also packed with health-giving ingredients, so don’t hesitate to make it for your loved ones who are feeling down or ill.

 Vietnamese Chicken Soup With Glass Noodles Recipe

 Are you a fan of healthy and delicious soups?
-If yes, Vietnamese chicken glass noodle soup, with a flavor-packed and aromatic broth, is a recipe you shouldn’t miss.
+If yes, miến gà, a Vietnamese chicken glass noodle soup is a recipe you shouldn't miss.

 5 from 1 vote